Ajayp007/planet_app/README.md

 ## ⚙️ Features
 Main features are as follows:
-Shaw All Planets With Animation
+Shaw All Planets With Animation.
-Like And Save Your Favorite Planet
+Like And Save Your Favorite Planet.
-Full Details Of Each Planets
+Full Details Of Each Planets.
-Also Remove Planet From Like Planets
+Also Remove Planet From Like Planets.
 ## 📲 Screenshots

 <img align="left" src="" width="220px">